cookbook-ms/topological_SB_matching/readme.md

 This repo includes two main parts:

 1. [Tutorial](GTSB_ClosedForm/readme.md) on implementing the closed-form topological SB solutions, i.e., Thms 6 & 7 in the paper.
-2. [Experimental results](TSBLearning/readme.md) on new dataset using brain networks.
+2. [Experimental results](TSBLearning/readme.md) on new datasets including brain signals and single-cell data.